0x6A6F7368/0x6A6F7368.github.io/_posts/2020-07-21-installing-vimwiki-on-ubuntu-20-04.md

 By default, VimWiki is stored at **~/vimwiki**.
 This is where you can access all the files you create.
 The real magic is when you open your files in Vim.

-Open vim and type the following command
+Open Vim and type the following command

 ```
 \ww